 Once the real estate transaction is completed (after all residential units have been sold in accordance with the Business Plan), the exit will take place.
 It represents the liquidation of the invested capital and the accrued return to investors (ROI).

-If it is a Debt crowdfunding campaign, once the real estate transaction is completed, the Company that developed (directly or indirectly) the project will return to the investors, by transfer, the nominal value of the loan, plus interests, if these has not already been paid out during the campaign, depending on the investment conditions of each Offer.
+If it is a debt crowdfunding campaign, once the real estate transaction is completed, the Company that developed (directly or indirectly) the project will return to the investors, by transfer, the nominal value of the loan, plus interests, if there has not already been paid out during the campaign, depending on the investment conditions of each Offer.